evetro/react-tippy/README.md

 It is designed to work friendly with React, it provides `<Tooltip>` element or a higher-order component.

 It uses `React DOM` to render tooltip content.
-Therefore, you can fully use it in your React project without doubt.
+Therefore, you can safely use this library in your React project.

 It is an enhancement of Tippy.js for using in React.